paultyng/terraform-provider-unifi/docs/resources/network.md

 - `ipv6_static_subnet` (String) Specifies the static IPv6 subnet when `ipv6_interface_type` is 'static'.
 - `multicast_dns` (Boolean) Specifies whether Multicast DNS (mDNS) is enabled or not on the network (Controller >=v7).
 - `network_group` (String) The group of the network.
 Defaults to `LAN`.
+- `network_isolation_enabled`: (Boolean) Specifies whether this network should be not allowed to access other local networks.
+Defaults to `false`.
 - `site` (String) The name of the site to associate the network with.
 - `subnet` (String) The subnet of the network.
 Must be a valid CIDR address.
 - `vlan_id` (Number) The VLAN ID of the network.